Request Information About Our Degree Programs

 Turn Your Military Training into Credit

-Through the UAGC Prior Learning Assessment (PLA) program, you can have your Army training and experience that is not nationally or regionally accredited and does not directly transfer though the registrar’s office evaluated for college credit.Learn More
+Through the UAGC Prior Learning Assessment (PLA) program, you can have your Army training and experience that is not institutionally accredited and does not directly transfer though the registrar’s office evaluated for college credit.Learn More

 Military Grants and Benefits